Crafting a Mobile Compare Experience

 The Mobile Compare Problem

-Side-by-side feature comparison tools are an invaluable way for users to quickly differentiate between products that might otherwise seem indistinguishable.
-At Capterra, our software marketplace has long provided this tool to our users, but its initial implementation had several key usability issues.
-Specifically, our mobile experience was often seen as cumbersome and didn’t match our users mental models on how side-by-side comparisons should work.
-This made a lot of sense seeing how our compare tool shifted to a vertical layout on smaller breakpoints.
-From a technical standpoint, this implementation makes since due to the limited horizontal space on smaller screens.
-However, users encountered difficulties in quickly comparing features in smaller viewports.
+Side-by-side feature comparison tools are an invaluable way for users to quickly differentiate between products and services that might otherwise seem indistinguishable.
+At Capterra, our software marketplace has provided this legacy tool to our users, but its existing implementation had several key usability issues.

 The Mobile Compare Problem